Schmidt-Lademann House: Design

 The design of 1958 included a living area on two levels separated by 2 steps into a dining area at the lower level and a sitting area with fireplace on the higher level, 3 bedrooms, a study on the gallery, a kitchen and 1.5 bathrooms.

 History

-In 2003 the house received an extension filling out the previous "L" shape on the northwest side with a two-storey block adding an indoor/outdoor dining area on the ground floor and a bedroom and bathroom on the upper floor.
-This addition merges very well with the original design especially where it repeats the slanted roof.
+After to the original architecture rather insensitive renovations and extensions in the 1970s the house became unoccupied.
+1998 Justin Locke purchased the house, did a thorough renovation and in 2001 through 2003 added an extension filling out the previous "L" shape on the northwest side with a two-storey block adding an indoor/outdoor dining area on the ground floor and a bedroom and bathroom on the upper floor.
+This addition merges very well with the original design especially where it repeats the slanted roof with the external post and beam structure on the eastern end of the home.

 The residence is listed in the Town of Cambridge Local Government Inventory of Heritage Places as place no. 39.

 It has changed ownership several times and increased in value each time: